RikVN/TranslationDirection/README.md

 ### Europarl Extract Preprocessing

 The following steps are added for completeness, but will take quite a long time.

-You can also immediately to [Our preprocessing][#our-preprocessing] below and just download the preprocessed files.
+**You can also immediately to [Our preprocessing](#our-preprocessing) below and just download the preprocessed files.**

 If you want to do your own preprocessing from scratch, take the following steps: